MohsinBaig101/code-assignment/README.md

 # Copy environment variables
 cp .env.example .env
   - Change the DATABASE_URL path in the .env file.
+# Make sure you have PostgreSQL on your local machine.

 # Push the database schema
 pnpm run db:push